kubernetes/website/docs/tasks/administer-cluster/securing-a-cluster.md

 and read access can be used to escalate fairly quickly.
 Administrators should always use strong credentials from the API servers to their etcd server, such as mutual auth via TLS client certificates, and it is often recommended to isolate the etcd servers behind a firewall that only the API servers may access.

-It is not recommended to allow other components within the cluster to access the master etcd instance unless proper security precautions are taken to limit access for those other components to only keys the API does not use.
+**CAUTION:** Allowing other components within the cluster to access the master etcd instance with read or write access to the full keyspace is equivalent to granting cluster-admin access.
+Using separate etcd instances for non-master components or using etcd ACLs to restrict read and write access to a subset of the keyspace is strongly recommended.

 ### Enable audit logging